Naked and Afraid: Synopsis

 The events of each couple's journey play out in a single episode.
 Partners strip down and meet each other.
 They are provided with rough cross-body satchels containing a personal diary/camera, for use when the camera crew is not there at night, and a map.
 They all wear identical necklaces with a center bead, which is a microphone with a wire that connects to a wireless audio transmitter hidden in the satchel.
 Some personal jewelry is allowed.
 Each survivalist is allowed to bring one helpful item, such as a hatchet or a fire starter.

 There is a camera crew who are not allowed to intervene except for medical emergencies when it is "absolutely necessary".
 Castmate Alison Teal reports that she was granted an "emergency" tampon.

 At the beginning of the fourth season, the survivalists were given a third "surprise" option.
-A team is allowed to "tap out" at any point during the 21-day challenge.
+Team members are allowed to "tap out" at any point during the 21-day challenge.
 If they do not tap out, they must arrive at the designated extraction point on the final day to be picked up by a helicopter, plane, automobile, boat or other vehicle suitable for the environment.
 Viewers are updated throughout with statistics, including how many days have passed, the time, and the temperature.
 Naked and Afraid computes and then updates the cast members' PSR (Primitive Survival Rating), which is based on predictions and observations of survival fitness in skill, experience, and mental strengths.
 Before and after weight measurements are also revealed at the end of an episode.